lenastempfle/lenastempfle/content/publication/Alzheimer/index.md

 ---
-title: 'Predicting progression and cognitive decline in amyloid-positive patients with Alzheimer's disease'
+title: "Predicting progression and cognitive decline in amyloid-positive patients with Alzheimer's disease"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Hákon Valur Dansson
+  - "Hákon Valur Dansson"
   - admin
   - Hildur Egilsdóttir
   - Erik Portelius